JustinLloyd/retro-chores/ReadMe.md

-# Retro Themed Wall Mounted Lab Notes
+# Retro Themed Wall Mounted Chores :ost Lab Notes

 *Sunday, June 26, 2022 10:35 AM*

 Keywords: Task List, To Do List, Magnetic, Magnet, Wall Mounted, Adult Activity Center, Electromagnetic, Toggle Switch, Chores

-# Adult Activity Center To Do List
+# Adult Activity Center Chores List

 We describe a device that acts as a simple to do list or list of chores.
 It is a display showing which chore needs to be done, along with a number of physical buttons to interact with.